kglw-dot-net/phase1/songs/inner-cell.md

 > Look for me with a beak
 > A cloak adorned
 > Scented leaves
-> A void between foulest stench
+> A void between fouler stench
 > Of those above whispering
 > Inner cell
 >